carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-high-dim-data.md

     6. Exercise: describe a data set
         16. Copy live coding example
         17. What’s one thing you can learn about the data?
-2. Demonstrate at least one method to visualize, and explore a high-dimensional dataset
+2. Demonstrate at least one method to visualize, and explore a high-dimensional dataset:
     7. Live code plotting with one of the following provided functions
     8. Exercise: Plotting of discovered dimensions (provide functions)
         18. Normalization